 These can be supplemented with a range of options that includes two-zone automatic air-conditioning, heated front seats, a panoramic glass roof, windscreen heating, rain sensors and automatic light control, a Harman Kardon hi-fi speaker system and a sports leather steering wheel.
 Other options include Park Distance Control, electrically heated and folding exterior mirrors, plus both interior and exterior mirrors with automatic anti-dazzle function.

 Cost of Ownership

 The third-generation MINI's biggest step forward has undoubtedly come in the area of engine efficiency and the five-door car continues that theme.
-Go for the Cooper 1.5-litre petrol model and it'll manage 55.4mpg on the combined cycle, with emissions rated at 116g/km.
+Go for the Cooper 1.5-litre petrol model and it'll manage up to 52.34mpg on the combined cycle, with emissions rated at up to 123g/km.